 When you’re asked for permission or advice on a project, do you look at the written request, or do you consider how the project fits within the larger framework of the organization’s plans?
 Extremely successful compliance officers constantly attempt to comprehend the corporation and determine what the project and concerns include.
 When you understand the business’s motivation, you will be in a better position to provide comprehensive counsel.
 You will also be able to anticipate the secondary and tertiary requests that will follow your approval or denial of the project, allowing you to expedite the request process by predicting the following question and providing an acceptable response.
 The more you comprehend the business and the request’s motivation, the more efficiently you can respond to inquiries.

 If possible, always accept the business.
-If the company has requested a method or procedure, you cannot authorize, determine if there is another way to achieve the intended result.
-For instance, the sales staff of a company I consulted desired to share information with a competitor to give a new service to the market.
-I knew I would have to deny their request because their proposed action violated competition law.
-Instead of responding no, I inquired about the specifics of the desired objective.
-The firm informed me that the other competitor’s new service would complement the company’s offering for which I was providing consulting services.
+If the company has requested a method or procedure, you cannot authorize, and determine if there is another way to achieve the intended result.
+For instance, the sales staff of a company you consulted desired to share information with a competitor to give a new service to the market.
+You knew you would have to deny their request because their proposed action violated competition law.
+Instead of responding no, you inquired about the specifics of the desired objective.
+The firm informed me that the other competitor’s new service would complement the company’s offering for which you were providing consulting services.
 We devised a method for packaging the goods and services as a combined offering through a third party.
 This enabled the organization to create the desired market opportunity while safeguarding its reputation and eliminating the possibility of a regulatory probe.
 Whenever you can facilitate a “yes,” do so.

 5. Say No Efficiently When Necessary